<

 Stem Cell Biology

-Stem cells continuously perceive and respond to various signals to maintain their biological fitness.
-Intestinal stem cells (ISCs), located at the vital barrier that separates the external and internal environments, integrates inputs from both outside and inside, including nutrients, microbes, cytokines, immunocytes, and neurons, to achieve tissue homeostasis.
-This makes the ISCs an excellent model of adult stem cell biology, tissue regeneration, and tumorigenesis.
-The Drosophila ISCs share many similarities with its mammalian counterpart, including general anatomical architectures, cellular physiology, cell lineages, and regulatory pathways, including the Notch, JNK, JAK/STAT, Insulin, Hippo, Wg, and EGF.
-These features make the discoveries in fly ISCs bear significant translational value for human physiology and pathology.
+Stem cells continuously perceive and adapt to various signals to sustain their biological fitness.
+Intestinal stem cells (ISCs), situated at the critical interface between external and internal environments, integrate a wide range of inputs—including nutrients, microbes, cytokines, immune cells, and neural signals—to maintain tissue homeostasis.
+This positions ISCs as an excellent model for studying adult stem cell biology, tissue regeneration, and tumorigenesis.
+Drosophila ISCs share numerous similarities with their mammalian counterparts, encompassing general anatomical structure, cellular physiology, lineage hierarchy, and key regulatory pathways such as Notch, JNK, JAK/STAT, Insulin, Hippo, Wg, and EGF signaling.
+These conserved features endow findings from fly ISCs with significant translational relevance for understanding human physiology and disease.

 Visualize the Dynamics

-Using new optical tools and techniques, we are aiming to discover and understand the constant changing biological system at the cellular and molecular level.
-Two major directions that are currently undertaken in our lab:
+By leveraging novel optical tools and techniques, we aim to investigate and understand the dynamically changing biological systems at cellular and molecular levels.
+Two major research directions currently pursued in our laboratory are:

-First, establish a new live imaging platform that allows us to observe the live tissues that previously difficult to study.
-With our latest ultrafast multicolor Thunder imaging system, we are planning to track multiple key molecules in complex developing organs with a high spatiotemporal resolution, in order to discover new behaviors, uncover the interactions between different signals, and explore the communications between cells and even organs.
+First, we are establishing a new live-imaging platform that enables the observation of living tissues previously difficult to study.
+Using our latest ultrafast multicolor Thunder imaging system, we plan to track multiple key molecules within complex developing organs with high spatiotemporal resolution.
+This will allow us to identify new cellular behaviors, uncover interactions between different signaling pathways, and explore communication not only between cells but also across organs.

-Second, develop new probes to reveal the dynamic information in vivo.
-Previously, we generated a transcriptional timer that can encode the temporal information into a color ratio (eLife, 2019).
-This new tool led to a discovery of several new genes expressed in a subpopulation of fly intestinal stem cells, including the mechanosensitive channel Piezo (Nature, 2018).
+Second, we are developing new molecular probes to reveal dynamic information in vivo.
+Previously, we created a transcriptional timer capable of encoding temporal information into a color ratio (eLife, 2019).
+This tool facilitated the discovery of several new genes expressed in a subpopulation of Drosophila intestinal stem cells, including the mechanosensitive channel Piezo (Nature, 2018).

-Currently, we are developing new tools to tag the aged proteins and organelles to study their temporal dynamics in developing and aging tissues.
+We are currently developing novel tools to label aged proteins and organelles in order to study their temporal dynamics in developing and aging tissues.

 Organ Morphogenesis